Defend Trump and ‘hammer’ Ramaswamy: DeSantis allies reveal debate strategy - The Boston Globe

 Related documents — one runs nearly 5,000 words across 17 pages — show that the DeSantis operation advises portraying Ramaswamy as an inauthentic conservative.

 Internal polling contained in the trove of documents shows Ramaswamy surging in New Hampshire, which may have inspired the attack line.
-Ramaswamy was at 1% in New Hampshire in April but rose to 11% in an early August survey, according to the documents.
+Ramaswamy was at 1 percent in New Hampshire in April but rose to 11 percent in an early August survey, according to the documents.

+“Another boring, establishment attack from Super PAC-creation ‘Robot Ron’ who is literally taking lame, pre-programmed attack lines against me for next week’s debate,” Ramaswamy said on X, formerly known as Twitter, responding to the contents of the memo and documents.

 The debate-prep memo also urges DeSantis to “defend Trump when Chris Christie attacks him,” with a specific suggestion for an attack line accusing Christie, the former New Jersey governor, of appealing mainly to Democrats: “Trump isn’t here, so let’s just leave him alone.
 He’s too weak to defend himself here.
 We’re all running against him.
 I don’t think we want to join forces with someone on this stage who’s auditioning for a show on MSNBC.”